Camino Frances Day 3 – Zabaldiki to Puente la Reina

 Alto de Perdon

-We spent some time at the summit contemplating and taking in the views as well as watching the wheat fields blow gently in the wind.
-Its Day 3 on the Camino Frances with over 3 weeks to go until we get to Santiago.
+Its the Camino Frances Day 3 with over 3 weeks to go until we get to Santiago.
 Is it always going to be as good as this ?

 I loaded my Osprey Talon 33 backpack back on and we were literally going back down hill again.
 The path down to the next village of Uterga starts off with a steep climb down in a dry river bed.
-Top Tip: Take you time here as walking on large rocks could be a real ankle breaker. better to be safe than sorry.

-After Uterga it is pretty easy going on the flat passing through the villages of Muruzabal and Obanos before airing into Puente la Reina.
-My Pilgrim friend, Burny, even took the time to have a foot break in one of the many fountains along the way
+After Uterga it is pretty easy going on the flat passing through the villages of Muruzabal and Obanos before arriving into Puente la Reina.

 Pilgrim resting his feet near Puente de la reina

-I even managed to get a snap chilling on a Camino marker 🙂
+I even managed to get a snap chilling on a Camino marker 🙂 One of my favourite snaps of my whole Camino journey.

 walking The Camino de Santiago path

-Walking the Camino Frances Day 3 – Zabaldiki to Puente la Reina has been a fabulous walk and one which will live long in the memory.
 After 3 days and over 100km so far I have made some mental notes that I feel are very important for any Pilgrim contemplating walking the Camino to Santiago.

 Note to Self: